About ForcesWatch

 Who we are and how we are funded

-We currently have three part-time paid members of staff and our work is overseen by a Steering Committee.
+We are a small team of paid and freelance staff and our work is overseen by a steering committee.